 The Antiracism Accountability and Advancement Group (AAAG), which was chartered by the Board of Managers at the end of 2020 to independently review and verify progress in racial equity goals and commitments, includes two current students chosen by Students' Council, two faculty members chosen by Academic Council, and two staff members selected by the Staff Association Executive Committee; four members of the Board and four external experts were chosen by the Board’s Nominations and Governance Committee.

 These members will serve AAAG for a two-year term that is renewable at the discretion of the representatives of each constituency.

-- Benjamin Le, Professor of Psychology
+- Benjamin Le, Associate Provost for Faculty Development and Professor of Psychology

 - Brian Cuzzolina, Director of the Office of Academic Resources and Associate Dean for Student Academic Success and Persistence

 - Kevin Iglesias, Interim Director of Institutional Research